 - Add the steamer basket or trivet to the bottom of the Instant Pot, and put your washed potatoes on top.

-- Add about 2 cups of water (if you are using a trivet, this might just about touch the bottom of your trivet).
+- Add 1 - 2 cups of water (if you are using a trivet, this might just about touch the bottom of your trivet).
 You need enough to steam the potatoes.

-- Set the Instant Pot to manual, and cook for between 12 and 15 minutes.
+- Set the Instant Pot to Manual (Pressure Cook on other machines), and cook for between 12 and 15 minutes.
 Then use natural pressure release.
 When the valve pops up, your potatoes are ready.

 Obviously the cooking time can be adjusted depending on the size of your potatoes, and your desired level of firmness.
 As illustrated in the notes above, I like my potatoes fluffy and well cooked, as you can tell by these photos.
 If you like your potatoes a little less cooked, then reduce the cooking time to 10-12 minutes and see if that works for you.